top of page

 migrant perceptions of hiv risk

-This study has been approved by the Curtin University Human Research Ethics Committee (HRE2019-0395-32).
-Should you wish to discuss the study with someone not directly involved, in particular, any matters concerning the conduct of the study or your rights as a participant, or you wish to make a confidential complaint, you may contact the Ethics Officer on (08) 9266 9223 or the Manager, Research Integrity on (08) 9266 7093 or email hrec@curtin.edu.au.
+This study received ethical approval by the Curtin University Human Research Ethics Committee (HRE2019-0395-32).
+Should you wish to discuss the study with someone not directly involved, in particular, any matters concerning the conduct of the study or your rights as a participant, or you wish to make a confidential complaint, you may contact the Ethics Officer on (08) 9266 9223 or the Manager, Research Integrity on (08) 9266 7093 or email hrec@curtin.edu.au

 bottom of page